Ceroxylon ceriferum (Andean Wax Palm): A comprehensive Growing Guide for Enthusiasts & Collectors.

 Seedling Care and Early Development Stages

-- Transplanting: Wait until the seedling has developed 2-3 leaves (typically 6-12 months after the emergence of the first leaf) before transplanting to individual containers.
+- Transplanting: Wait until seedling has 2-3 leaves (6-12 months after first leaf).

 Advanced Germination Techniques